How to dissociate File Types in Windows 7 and Vista.

-- Extract the contents to a folder and run the file unassoc.exe
+Next, extract the contents to a folder and run the file unassoc.exe

-- Select the file type from the list
+Now select the file type from the list

--Click Remove file association (User)
+Click Remove file association (User).

 The user-specific association for the chosen file type is now removed from the registry.
-The system will now use the global file association settings.
+The system will now use global file association settings.

 The Remove file association (User) button Removes the user-specific association (via the Open With dialog) for the chosen file type.
 Note that this button will remain dimmed if there is no user-specific association for the file type.